 INTRODUCTION

-Tropospheric scintillation occurrences transpires to be one of the key signal impairments that affect earth-satellite path [1-6] in modern earth-space communication systems, most importantly at higher frequency bands (both uplink and downlink).
+Tropospheric scintillation occurrences transpire to be one of the key signal impairments that affect earth-satellite path [1-6] in modern earth-space communication systems, most importantly at higher frequency bands (both uplink and downlink).
 The influence of scintillation on radio wave signal transmission cannot be over highlighted due to its constant variation in phase and amplitude which affect signal power [7-8].
-At short microwave or millimeter-wave bands, scintillation intensity increase with decrease in elevation angle, antenna size and with increase in frequencies [9].
+At short microwave or millimeter-wave bands, scintillation intensity increases with decrease in elevation angle, antenna size and with increase in frequencies [9].
 Yet, the tropospheric scintillation is an intricate occurrence on earth-space transmission path, which includes the presence of gasses [10], and margin level up to altitudes of about 20 km within the tropical troposphere [11].

 These disparities in turn transform the amplitude and phase of the received electric field.
-In actual fact scintillation intensity is a variable that can be influenced by atmospheric conditions [8], and the subsequent variability in tropospheric scintillation strength has a significant impact on the statistics of the scintillation process [12].
+In fact scintillation intensity is a variable that can be influenced by atmospheric conditions [8], and the subsequent variability in tropospheric scintillation strength has a significant impact on the statistics of the scintillation process [12].
 Also, tropospheric scintillation is acknowledged to show a robust correlation with some climatic parameters such as temperature, pressure and humidity [7].

 METHODS AND DATA ANALYSIS

-The tropospheric data site is located at the Covenant University, Ota from Astra 2E/2F/2G beacon satellite 12.245 GHz (Lat: 6.7 oN, Long: 3.23 oE, Elev.
+The tropospheric data site is located at the Covenant University, Ota, Southwest Nigeria from Astra 2E/2F/2G beacon satellite 12.245 GHz (Lat: 6.7 oN, Long: 3.23 oE, Elev.
 Angle: 59.9o) at a sample rate of 1 second.
 The data for this study were measured from January 2015 to December 2015.
 However, the non-rainy days were separated from rainy days for the analysis by using Davis automatic weather station and

 1

-spectrum analyser at rain rate 0 mm/h observed for non-rainy events, meanwhile the rain rate above 0 mm/h were removed from the corresponding days and time data within the period of observation because the rain rate above 0 mm/h indicate the presence of rain.
-A monthly average data were used as reference data signal level and was subtracted from daily measured received data signal level in other to obtained the non-rainy attenuation on every one minutes for each clear-sky day [1].
-Subsequent filtering procedure result in data which consists of positive (enhancement) and negative (fade) scintillation amplitude that is above or below the mean level.
+spectrum analyser at rain rate 0 mm/h observed for non-rainy events, meanwhile the rain rate above 0 mm/h were removed from the corresponding days and time data within the period of observation because the rain rate above 0 mm/h indicate the presence of rain [please include a reference].
+A monthly average data was used as reference data signal level and was subtracted from daily measured received data signal level to obtain the non-rainy attenuation on every one minutefor each clear-sky day [1].
+Subsequent filtering procedure results in data which consists of +ve(positive enhancement) and -ve(negative fade) scintillation amplitude that is above or below the mean level respectively.

 Also, the ground tropospheric scintillation measured data were compared with some of the existing scintillation prediction models.
 In this study, the considered models that predict the variance of signal log-amplitude are: ITU-R model [13], Karasawa model [14], Otung model [15], Van de Kamp model [16].
 Finally, performance evaluation of each of the tropospheric scintillation was tested based on the fractional percentage error as presented in Eq.
 (1).